ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 [Cronitor](https://cronitor.io/) is a “Deadman Switch” type of service for health and uptime monitoring of cron jobs.
 Regular “heartbeats” are sent to Cronitor indicating uptime, it will raise a Pagerduty ticket if it misses the number of heartbeats as configured.
 We use this to page us if our alerting pipeline is not working.

 #### Zendesk and Pagerduty
 Zendesk is used for receiving non-interrupting alerts and Pagerduty is used to receive interrupting alerts.
-Alert priority is defined in the Prometheus alerts.
+Alert priority is defined in the Prometheus alert itself.
 Alertmanager is used for routing the tickets and pages to the services.
 The alerting actions and procedures are defined in Zendesk and Pagerduty.
 Refer to [gds-way](https://gds-way.cloudapps.digital/standards/alerting.html#how-to-manage-alerts) for information on managing alerts.

 ## Repositories